carbonfirst/CarbonCast/README.md

 ## 🚀 Quick Start

-Get up and running in 5 minutes:
+Get up and running in 5 minutes with the user-friendly automation starter:

 ```bash
 # 1. Clone and setup